fairDataSociety/fdp-storage/README.md

 ### System environment

-With specific system environment variables you can alter the behaviour of the CLI
+With specific system environment variables you can alter the behaviour of the tests.

 * `BEE_API_URL` - API URL of Bee client
 * `BEE_DEBUG_API_URL` - Debug API URL of Bee client